TimeTravel-0/hackaday-prize-vote-randomnessy/README.md

 So, here I am, "constantly refreshing" the page (looks like there is a load time of approx 1 second until the answer comes out of the pipe).

 See text files in this repo.
 It should be possible to get an idea of the correlation between the measured propability of an item showing up with the age of a project on hackaday.io by probing individual projects.
+Another way of analyzing the data is to do a histogram of the propability of projects to show up, see the libre office spreadsheet and png diagram for a possible way of doing this.
+As the propability of a project showing up is related to some unknown parameters(e.g. creation/last time modified/...), it should be possible to see if there are groups of projects with same propoerties etc. by the histogram.